technology-toolbox/website/content/blog/jjameson/2009/10/21/new-msdn-theme-on-my-blog.md

 ---
-title: "New MSDN Theme on My Blog"
+title: New MSDN Theme on My Blog
 date: 2009-10-21T03:12:00-06:00
 excerpt:
   "I noticed this morning that the new color scheme released this past week on